cssnr/zipline-extension/README.md

 # Contributing

+For instructions on building, testing and submitting a PR, see [CONTRIBUTING.md](CONTRIBUTING.md).

 Please consider making a donation to support the development of this project and [additional](https://cssnr.com/) open source projects.

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/cssnr)

-For instructions on building, testing and submitting a PR, see [CONTRIBUTING.md](CONTRIBUTING.md).
+More **Zipline** Products:

+- [Zipline Android](https://github.com/cssnr/zipline-android?tab=readme-ov-file#readme) - Native Android Application for Zipline
+- [Zipline CLI](https://github.com/cssnr/zipline-cli?tab=readme-ov-file#readme) - CLI Interface for Zipline

 Additionally, you can star or provide a 5-star rating on other Web Extensions I have created and published: